Skip to main navigation Skip to main content

 During his career Jordan has received several awards and accolades including being named the 2019 Warden of the Year, an annual honor given to a warden who exhibits outstanding job performance and leadership ability.

-Deputy Commissioner of Support Services, Hilarye Dailey
+Deputy Commissioner Hilarye Dailey

 Hilarye Dailey serves as deputy commissioner of the Office of Support Services, which includes fiscal management, procurement services, property management, population management, training, offender information services, information and technology, and parole board support services.
 She was promoted to this position in May 2018.